borjapetit/fortran_toolkit/docs/error.md

   integer , optional , intent(in) :: i
 ```

-This subroutine prints an error message $\texttt{mess}$.
-If the user supplies any integer $\texttt{i}$ the subroutine pauses the execution of the program until the user types any key.
+This subroutine prints an error message `mess`.
+If the user supplies any integer `i` the subroutine pauses the execution of the program until the user types any key.

 **Dependencies**: none